Frequently Asked Questions

 I don’t have an undergraduate degree in computer science.
 Can I apply?

 Yes, apply, but applicants must have taken undergraduate computer science courses on programming, data structures, architecture, algorithms, and mathematics beyond calculus.
 If they have not taken these courses, then they must take them at another institution before applying to our graduate program, or consider applying to our post-bac certificate program.
-If applicants are missing a course on, say, algorithms, the Graduate Committee may admit them and require them to take our undergraduate course on algorithms as an additional requirement.
 Our program is not structured in a way that we can admit applicants who have taken only introductory courses in programming and computer science.

 How much is the application fee?